 Pour potato and onion into the clean, dry bowl.
 Stir the shreds with a fork to make sure the grated onion is evenly mixed throughout the potato shreds.

-While oil is heating, use the fork to stir the beaten egg, salt, and pepper into the potato shreds.
+While oil is heating, use the fork to stir the beaten egg, dry potato starch, salt, and pepper into the potato shreds.
 Take care to make sure the egg and seasonings are fully mixed throughout the potato shreds.

 Scoop up a rounded tablespoon of potato batter and squeeze it firmly in your palm over an empty dish to remove excess liquid.